LAW 3534A - Law Reform Part A

 The Research Assignment will be likely to be determined by the particular project(s) being undertaken by the Law Reform Institute.
 Specific aspects of the research activity will be determined by the end of Semester 1.

-The research assignment will allow students to undertake detailed research in an assigned area of the law and examine the legal, policy and practical implications arising and to make specific recommendations for law reform.
-The research assignment provides students with the opprtunity to demonstrate their understanding of the relevant law and its implications in a law reform context, capacity to identify a research question and analyse relevant legal materials and to make considered recommendations and to develop and demonstrate their skills in oral and written presentation to a broad audience.
+The research assignment will allow students to undertake detailed research in an assigned area of the law and examine the legal, policy and practical implications arising and to make reasoned and specific recommendations for law reform.
+The research assignment provides students with the opprtunity to demonstrate their understanding of the relevant law and its implications in a law reform and policy context, capacity to identify a research question and analyse relevant legal materials and to make considered recommendations and to develop and demonstrate their skills in oral and written presentation to a broad audience.
+The focus is not only on what the relevant law is, but what it could and should be.
 For this assessment, students will be required to submit a written paper AND give a seminar presentation of their review to the class before submitting the written paper for assessment.
 This assessment task has a weighting of 55% of the mark for the course, comprising 50% for the written paper and 5% for the presentation.

 The written Research Assignment is due on the last day of Semester 2 Week 12.